-Version 29 of Studio 5000 Logix Designer software, used to program Rockwell’s 5380 and 5580 series of programmable automation controllers, is now available to download for those with a current support contract.
+Version 29 of Studio 5000 Logix Designer software, required to program Rockwell’s new 5380 and 5580 series of programmable automation controllers, is now available to download for those with a current support contract.

 What’s new in Studio 5000 version 29?